 - By Plane: The nearest airport is T.F.
 Green Airport (PVD) in Rhode Island, about 25 minutes away.
 Boston Logan International Airport is about 1 hour away.

-Where to Stay in Attleboro, MA
+Where I like to stay in Attleboro, MA

 - Recommended for Families: Holiday Inn Express North Attleboro – Just north of the city with free breakfast, indoor pool, and easy highway access.